International roaming: How to save when you travel

 Option 4: Buy a local SIM card at your destination

-If you do choose this route, here are some tips for a smooth process:
+If you do choose this route, here are some tips for a smoother process:

-• Check your phone: Make sure your Australian phone isn't locked to your carrier and is compatible with the technology available in that country (for example, if you're on a 3G phone, make sure they still use a 3G network).
+• Check your phone: Make sure your Australian phone isn't locked to your carrier and is compatible with the technology available in that country.

 • Keep your regular SIM card with you: Take out your SIM card before you leave and keep it somewhere safe in your suitcase so you don't lose it, but have it with you in case something goes wrong.
 This way you won't accidentally rack up charges, but can still activate international roaming if your new SIM doesn't work.

-• Know where you're covered: If you're traveling through different countries in 1 continent, ask which countries the SIM card will work in.
-Not all SIMs cover countries within the same continent (e.g. Europe), so you don't want to be stuck paying extra charges because you've used your phone somewhere that isn't covered.
+• Know where you're covered: If you're traveling through different countries on the same continent, ask which countries the SIM card will work in.
+Not all SIMs cover every destination on a continent (e.g. Europe).

 • Bring a SIM ejector tool or a paperclip: This is so you can actually change the physical SIM card.